-If you’re planning on construction, renovations and/or demolition of a building completed prior to 31 December 2003 there is a probability that asbestos may be present on the site.
-Even if an asbestos register exists for the site/property, it is still likely that obscured asbestos may not have been identified or suspected materials have not yet been confirmed as asbestos containing.Legal and regulatory obligations for businesses, owners and project managers
+If you’re planning on construction, renovations, and/or demolition of a building completed before 31 December 2003 there is a probability that asbestos may be present on the site.
+Even if an asbestos register exists for the site/property, it is still likely that obscured asbestos may not have been identified or suspected materials have not yet been confirmed as asbestos-containing.

 Asbestos demolition and refurbishment surveys should include NATA accredited analysis of areas suspected to contain asbestos and should include dimensions of these areas to assist asbestos removal contractors to provide pricing for removal and demolition works.